canyongbs/advisingapp/docs/local-setup.md

 php artisan tenants:create [A Name for the Tenant] [A domain for the tenant]
 ```

+Example : `php artisan tenants:create test test.advisingapp.local`

 These commands will create a new tenant with the name and domain you supplied and then refresh and seed the tenant's database.

 After this the application should be accessible at the domain you supplied.

-Spin can be stopped by running `spin stop` and turned back on by running `spin up -d`
+The containers can be stopped by running `pls stop` and turned back on by running `pls up -d`

 Setup is now complete.